 Most dialects of Tlingit can be classified into two-tone (Northern and Transitional) and three-tone (Southern) systems.[48]
 Tongass Tlingit, however, has no tone, but rather a four-wayregister contrast between short, long, glottalized, and "fading" vowels.[49]
 (In the last type, the onset of the vowel is articulated normally but the release ismurmured, essentially a rapid opening of theglottis once articulation is begun, resulting in fading of volume and pitch.)[50]

 Tlingit has a complexphonological system compared toIndo-European languages such as English orSpanish.
 It has an almost complete series ofejective consonants accompanying its stop, fricative, and affricate consonants.
-The only missing consonant in the Tlingit ejective series is[ʃʼ].[52]
-The language is also notable for having severallaterals but no voiced[l] and for having nolabials in most dialects, except for[m] and[p] in recent Englishloanwords.[53]
+The only missing consonant in the Tlingit ejective series is[ʃʼ].[55]
+The phonology is also typologically unusual because it has severallaterals but no voiced[l] norlabials in most dialects, except for[m] and[p] in recent Englishloanwords.[56]

 The consonants in the table are given in theIPA, with the popular orthography equivalents in brackets.
 Dialectal, obsolete, and marginal consonants are given in parentheses.